 From simple wills and trusts to complex estate planning scenarios involving business succession, our Wichita estate planning attorneys can provide guidance and legal services that meet your needs.
 Our extensive practice in estate planning and probate law involves planning and administering estates and trusts of all sizes.

-Estate planning, probate and trust administration often requires knowledge in related practice areas, such as business law and litigation.
+Estate planning, probate and trust administration often requires knowledge in related practice areas, such as taxation and business law and litigation.
 Our Wichita Kansas law office has the resources readily available to create a team of lawyers with the skills necessary to meet our clients’ needs.

-- Preparing tax-oriented wills and revocable trusts, irrevocable life insurance trusts, grantor retained annuity trusts, irrevocable trusts that are taxed to the grantor for income tax purposes, qualified personal residence trusts, and generation-skipping trusts.
+Preparing tax-oriented wills and revocable trusts, irrevocable life insurance trusts, grantor retained annuity trusts, irrevocable trusts that are taxed to the grantor for income tax purposes, qualified personal residence trusts, and generation-skipping trusts.

-- Planning charitable transfers to facilitate estate planning goals, creating charitable remainder trusts, charitable lead trusts and other split-interest arrangements between charities and individuals or entities.
+Planning charitable transfers to facilitate estate planning goals, creating charitable remainder trusts, charitable lead trusts and other split-interest arrangements between charities and individuals or entities.

-- Preparing powers of attorney, including healthcare powers of attorney, living wills and advising clients on the use of these documents.
+Preparing powers of attorney, including healthcare powers of attorney, living wills and advising clients on the use of these documents.